Republican Party of Kentucky: Emergence and relevancy

 Cassius Marcellus Clay and John Gregg Fee organized the Republicans in Madison County, Kentucky.
 Clay was selected as Kentucky's member of the Republican National Committee.

 After the times of the Solid South, Kentucky has a unique Republican history.
-Although it is a traditionally Democratic Southern State, the Republican Party of Kentucky became more relevant in Kentucky political affairs around the 1940s and 1950s.
+Although it is a traditionally Democratic Southern state, the Republican Party of Kentucky became more relevant in Kentucky political affairs around the 1940s and 1950s.
 Although candidates in presidential and congressional races began to fare well and see success in elections around this time, it did not translate to much success on the state and local levels.
 Despite receiving measurable numbers of votes and being competitive in elections, many of the candidates for gubernatorial and legislative races consistently failed to get elected into office.

 Struggles

-Despite becoming consistently competitive in state elections, the party's strength in the 1970s and 1980s were comparable to that of the 1930s and 1940s.
+Despite becoming consistently competitive in state elections, the party's strength in the 1970s and 1980s was comparable to that of the 1930s and 1940s.
 Between the time of the emergence of the Republican Party of Kentucky and the 1980s, the only Republican governor elected to office was Louie B. Nunn in 1967.
 This is considered one of the few high points for the party.
 Problems within the party organization contributed greatly to these struggles.
 Part of it is due to the turnover at the state party chairman position throughout the 1970s, which hindered any consistency and progress within the party organization.
 While in the 1980s, however, much of the difficulties for the party came from trying to get good candidates to run for office.
-For example, in the four state elections held between 1979 and 1987, Republicans only contested 53 out of the 100 State House of Representative seats and only 11 of the 19 State Senate seats.
+For example, in the four state elections held between 1979 and 1987, Republicans only contested 53 out of the 100 State House of Representatives seats and only 11 of the 19 State Senate seats.

 Party organization

-The Republican Party of Kentucky is organized based on three levels of authority.
+The Republican Party of Kentucky is organized hierarchically with three levels of authority.
 The top authority comes from the registered Republicans in Kentucky when the State Convention is in session.
 However, since the convention is often out of session, there are two lower levels of main authority.
 The Republican State Central Committee (RSCC) has full control of party operations when State Convention is not in session, while the executive committee within the RSCC controls operations when the RSCC is not in session.

 Republican State Central Committee

 The Republican Party of Kentucky's main authority when not assembled in State Convention is the Republican State Central Committee.
 The RSCC is responsible for a number of activities and operations involving the party on the state and local levels and is required to meet twice per year through established rules.
 Some of the operations include controlling of funds, creating committees, and promoting campaigns on all levels.
-The RSCC meets within twenty days of the Republican State Convention to elect certain officers, while some other officers in turn are appointed by the elected officers.
-For example, the State Chairman is elected by the RSCC, who in turn appoints a Treasurer of his or her choosing.
+The RSCC meets within twenty days of the Republican State Convention to elect a Chairman, Vice Chairman, Secretary, and State Youth Chair.
+Other officers in turn are appointed by the elected officers.
+For example, the State Chairman is elected by the RSCC, who in turn appoints a Treasurer.